Diffusion Models in Simulation-Based Inference: A Tutorial Review: Appendix

-\paragraph{Stochastic solvers} The SDE samplers covered Euler–Maruyama (EulerM) (with fixed, adaptive, and predictor–corrector variants), SEA (an improved one-step method with strong order 1 for SDEs with additive noise) \citep{foster2024high}, ShARK \citep{foster2024high} (two-step method with strong order 1.5 for SDEs with additive noise), an adaptive two-step method \citep{Jolicoeur-MartineauLi2021}, and annealed Langevin dynamics \citep{SongErm2020a, song2020improved}.
+\paragraph{Stochastic solvers} The SDE samplers covered Euler–Maruyama (EulerM) (with fixed, scheduled, adaptive, and predictor–corrector variants), SEA (an improved one-step method with strong order 1 for SDEs with additive noise) \citep{foster2024high}, ShARK \citep{foster2024high} (two-step method with strong order 1.5 for SDEs with additive noise), an adaptive two-step method \citep{Jolicoeur-MartineauLi2021}, and annealed Langevin dynamics \citep{SongErm2020a, song2020improved}.
 The Euler–Maruyama adaptive variant followed \citet{fang2020adaptive}, setting the step size proportional to $\max(1,\Vert \x\Vert^2)/\max(1,\Vert \v(\x)\Vert^2)$ with clipping based on minimal/maximal steps.
+The scheduled variant, uses a fixed step size in the log SNR.
 The two-step adaptive scheme of \citet{Jolicoeur-MartineauLi2021} was implemented as an Euler–Heun predictor–corrector: we estimated the local error from the discrepancy between the Euler and Heun updates, compared the normalized error against combined relative/absolute tolerances ($\epsilon_\text{abs}=0.02576$, $1\%$ of $99\%$ CI of standard normal as targets are standardized, and $\epsilon_\text{rel}=0.1$), and used an accept–reject step with settings from \citet{Jolicoeur-MartineauLi2021} for step-size adaptation.
 Step size was also clipped based on minimal/maximal allowed steps.
 The Langevin-based sampler used four times the nominal step count, and predictor–corrector (PC) versions applied one (Euler–Maruyama) or five (Langevin) corrector updates per step.
 The implementation of the Langevin sampler was based on recommendations in \citet{song2020improved} and for PC based on \citet{SongSoh2020}.

+\paragraph{Architectures} A multilayer perceptron usually serves as the core backbone for the diffusion models as described above (\autoref{sec:app_exp}.
+As an alternative backbone, we employ a transformer \citep{vaswani2017attention} with a DiT-style design \citep{peebles2023scalable}.
+Each target and each condition dimension is tokenized individually and projected to a shared embedding of width 128, augmented with learnable per-dimension identifier embeddings and a learnable state embedding that marks each token as latent, observed, or missing similar to \citep{gloeckler2024all}.
+Target tokens form the residual stream processed by five transformer blocks, while condition tokens are embedded once and enter every block only in a cross-attention fashion.
+Each block combines multi-head self-attention with 4 heads \citep{vaswani2017attention} and a SwiGLU feed-forward network \citep{shazeer2020glu} of expansion factor 3, using RMS normalization of the queries and keys \citep{henry2020qknorm}.
+We used no bias on the projections, Glorot-uniform initialization \citep{glorot2010understanding}, and the same time/SNR of dimension 32 as in the MLP, but injected through adaptive layer normalization with zero-initialized modulation (AdaLN-Zero) \citep{perez2018film,peebles2023scalable}.